SJUACM/Computer-Vision-Applications/README.md

   - Once loaded, you can download the file to save your changes

-  - You can also upload .ipynb files in Google Colab [here](https://colab.research.google.com/notebooks/intro.ipynb#recent=true)
+  - You can also download the .ipynb files in this repository and upload them in Google Colab [here](https://colab.research.google.com/notebooks/intro.ipynb#recent=true)

 ## To Download & Run the Python files (.py):
   - Download the code `git clone https://github.com/SJUSATA/Computer-Vision-Applications.git`